 We are a member of Health Partners along with 15 other National Health Charities in Canada.
 Volunteers speak on behalf of The Dementia Society during Health Partners fundraising initiatives.

-The Dementia Tele-Support Counselors are responsible for providing support and information to caregivers of persons living with dementia and on occasion the individual with dementia.
+Dementia Link Support Volunteers are responsible for providing support and information to caregivers of persons living with dementia and on occasion the individual with dementia.
 Volunteers in this role are required to complete 30 hours of training which is done on-line and in person.
 They commit to 4 hours per week for a minimum of six months.

 Support Group Facilitator — Volunteer facilitators lead monthly support groups for caregivers of individuals with dementia.
 We have support groups throughout Ottawa and Renfrew County offering a wide variety of specializations in both English and French.
 These groups offer a confidential, compassionate and knowledgeable environment where caregivers can discuss the challenges they encounter in everyday living with dementia.
 Participants have the opportunity to meet other caregivers, share experiences and find support.